The Total Wellness Manifesto

 God calls us to holistic well-being, not just spiritual salvation.

-True wellness is not merely about feeling good—it is about being equipped for the work God has set before us.
-Because it’s hard to be our best at anything, including ministry or leadership when we’re not at our best.
+True wellness is not merely about feeling good, it is about being equipped for the work God has set before us.
+No matter how dedicated we are in spirit, it’s hard to show up as our best for the Kingdom when we can’t show up as our best for ourselves.

 “Do you not know that your body is a temple of the Holy Spirit?”